-In December 2019, the Group received proposal from the bank for the restructuring of the loan, extending the grace period to 3 years from its original grace period of 2 years and new profit rate of QMRL + 0.25% with a minimum of 4.5% (QMRL + 0.25% with no minimum during grace period).
-In April 2020, the terms were finalized and management restructured the loans.
-Management performed a testing to assess whether the restructuring constitutes as a significant modification and concluded that the restructuring doesn't qualify as a significant modification.
-Gain on the restructuring was not recognised due to its insignificance.
+In April 2020, the loan was restructured extending the grace period to 3 years from its original grace period of 2 years and new profit rate of QMRL + 0.25% with a minimum of 4.5% (QMRL + 0.25% with no minimum during grace period).
+In January 2021, the Group entered into a loan top up agreement of QR.
+50 million, thereby increasing the total facility to QR.
+250 million.
+Profit rate of QMRL + 0.25% with a minimum of 2.95% with a grace period of 1 year over the balance unutilised portion of QR 125 million was agreed with the bank.
+Management performed an assessment to assess whether the restructuring constitutes as a significant modification and concluded that the restructuring doesn't qualify as a significant modification.
+Gain on restructuring was not recognised due to its insignificance.